Finding the Fab Five: How Netflix's Queer Eye Came to Be

 Boot Camp Begins

 After narrowing their search down to about 25 men for each vertical, the finalists were sequestered in Glendale hotel for an intense five-day boot camp of sorts.
-At first, improv sessions (jumping jacks included) and individual interviews were conducted with the casting team, producers and senior executives from Netflix and ITV America.
+At first, improv sessions (jumping jacks included) and individual interviews were conducted with the casting team, producers and senior executives from Netflix, ITV America and Scout Productions (Scout's David Collins created the series).
 As you can imagine, it was "trickier" than anyone could've anticipated.

 "They were all sort of breaking off and it was almost like herding cats at one point because they were all so adorable and successful and charismatic that they all just started to take over the hotel."